 Advocacy includes scrutinising proposed legislation, making submissions to Parliament’s select committees, lobbying government ministers and their advisors, and seeking to influence public opinion.

 Interest groups may resort to direct action by way of petitions, public submissions, demonstrations, pickets, and advertising and media campaigns.
-In some cases they may attempt to influence election outcomes, either by funding or endorsing a parliamentary candidate or party, or by deploying personnel to assist with the candidate’s campaign.
+They may attempt to influence election outcomes, either by funding or endorsing a parliamentary candidate or party, or by deploying personnel to assist a candidate’s campaign.